Jackson Lee steps down as Judiciary subcommittee chairwoman

 - 9 brains, 3 hearts: Some wild facts about octopuses

-Calls to Jackson Lee’s office and to the Congressional Black Caucus Foundation weren’t immediately returned Wednesday.
+The lawsuit, filed in federal court in the District of Columbia, accuses Jackson Lee’s office and the foundation of retaliation after the woman was sexually assaulted by a foundation employee in 2015 and threatened to sue.

+The National Alliance to End Sexual Violence, in a statement, called her a “strong ally” but said that it “cannot, however, support her continued lead sponsorship.”

-In a statement last week, Jackson Lee’s office denied allegations that it retaliated against the woman who filed the lawsuit.
+In a statement last week, Jackson Lee’s office said while it could not discuss internal personnel matters, it “adamantly denies the allegations that it retaliated against, or otherwise improperly treated, the plaintiff.”